 Although we collect feedback throughout the year, our customer survey is one of the key tools we use to ensure working with us continues to be the best experience possible.

 We were so pleased that ASDAN centres overwhelmingly endorsed our high levels of service in last year's survey.
 They particularly liked the range of ways they could engage with ASDAN staff including the popular Live Chat function, valuable one-to-one meetings with centre support managers and information days.
 Respondents told us that ASDAN offers learners a unique opportunity to achieve; building confidence and raising attainment, while teaching valuable life skills.
-You can read a summary of last year’s customer survey results.

 Of course, there are always ways in which we can improve and below I’ve selected some of the key issues our centres raised through the 2017 customer survey and how we’ve dealt with them.

 1. You said the candidate registration process is complicated

 Our bespoke Tutor Portal has been designed specifically to support the candidate administration process from registration through to certification for all ASDAN courses.
 The portal has hugely simplified the registration process and allows centres greater flexibility and additional capabilities including tracking student progress through courses.
 Programmes are available on the portal, with qualifications to follow shortly.

 2. You said it can be difficult to navigate the website

 In 2017, we had the best feedback to date on the improved layout of our main website.
 But we knew there was more to do.
 A further development in November included:

 - a new layout for the home page to direct users more effectively towards the courses suitable for their settings